dario-fiore/pokedex/README.md

 ## 🎨 UI/UX

 After defining my tech stack, I started with UI/UX.
-This activity took me **4 men/day**.
-I spent 1 m/d finding my use cases using sites like Dribble, Behance, etc. After that I spent the remaining days in order to prototype my final UX using Adobe XD.
+I spent 1 men/day finding my use cases using sites like Dribble, Behance, etc. After that, I spent the remaining days in order to prototype my final UX using Adobe XD.
 Prototype is available [here](https://xd.adobe.com/view/011c7848-569e-43a0-4075-d53bbf04deee-772d/?fullscreen).

 _For this project I skip wireframing step due to limited time_.

 ## 🔨 Development

 After prortype a stable version, I started developement phase.
-This phase took me **4 men/day** and I work on client and server both.

 **Server** implementation was already developed and I made small changes in order to support other filter criteria.
 Changes affects graphql schema and model implementation.

 **Client** implementation was built from scratch.
 First of all I setted up project using UmiJS (create-umi-app).
 The result was a production-ready project that allow me to start (in 30 minutes) my development without worring about boring project configuration (webpack loaders, dev scripts, etc).
-When I develop I tried to follow TDD approch (although team was composed of 1 person (me ✌️), so I tried to write a test for each implementations.
+During development I include some automated unit-tests for each components (or page) in order to improve reliability of code.
 _Due to limited time I skip some improvements / implementations (you can see these in improvements section)_

 ## 📦 Deploy

 In order to view a live demo I made a deploy on a virtual machine powered by **AWS EC2** (Ubuntu).
-I had some paste experience, so, this task took me **0,5 men/day**.
+I manage process of NodeJS server using [pm2](https://pm2.keymetrics.io/) then I use ngnix in order to forward request to right service.

 ## 📌 Improvements

 - Boost project collaboration introducing CI/CD workflow
 - Use cached data, configuring cache with ApolloClient
-- Improve stability introducing an error boundary
+- Introduce an error boundary
 - Make application layout responsive
-- Improve application loading satate
+- Managing laoding state
 - Generate project doc (usign typedoc)